logicmagix/XTide86/README.md

 - All NeoVim commands can also be used in any other buffer.
 - Quickly enter focused and expanded file editor mode with Ctrl A/D (make sure you are in the correct tmux buffer), \z, \i <1000>
 - Switch between tty sessions and retain tide42 session through tmux.
 Handy if connecting through SSH.
+-If you're running tide42 inside a tmux or custom terminal session, you might run into issues when trying to save root-owned files from within Neovim:
+Using commands like :w !sudo tee % in NeoVim may silently fail to prompt for a password and kick you out after 3 attempts.
+Solutions:
+Use a GUI editor instead within a tide42 terminal buffer to avoid leaving your session: ex. sudoedit /etc/systemd/system/...
+Launch a root nvim in a nested terminal within tide42:

 ## tide42 Remote SSH Session